Accounting & Tax for Fitness Studios and Personal Trainers

 See If S-Corp Election Makes Sense for Your Fitness Studios & Personal Trainers Business

-Most fitness studios & personal trainers owners I work with make the switch between $60K and $80K in net income.
+Most fitness studios & personal trainers owners make the switch somewhere between $60K and $80K in net income.
 Use the free calculator to compare sole prop SE taxes vs. S-Corp payroll taxes, including NJ compliance costs.

 Calculate Your S-Corp SavingsFrequently Asked Questions